 Three things to know:

 - You need to charge the vacuum either from shore power or with a pure sine wave inverter (not a modified sine wave inverter — read here if you are unfamiliar with the dintinction), but it does not take a large inverter.
-We use this Kensington 150 watt inverter that plugs into a “cigarette lighter” socket that we had previously purchased for other reasons: Kensington Auto/Air Power Inverter (Amazon) (Update: The Kensington Inverter is no longer available but the Odoga is similar and well reviewed).
+We use this Kensington 150 watt inverter that plugs into a “cigarette lighter” socket that we had previously purchased for other reasons: Kensington Auto/Air Power Inverter (Amazon).

 - The cap on the filter can tend to fall off.
 Not a problem inside but if we were using the vacuum on deck and the cap went overboard, it’d be a problem.
 So we added a piece of tape.